radian-software/straight.el/README.md

 Projectile and all of its dependencies, so you should take note of those in order to make your bug report.

+### Using `straight.el` to develop packages

+The workflow for developing a package using `straight.el` is quite
+straightforward:
+* Add the package to your configuration as usual, via a call to `straight-use-package`.
+* Use `M-x find-function` or a similar command to jump to the code you wish to edit.
+* Edit the code.
+* Either evaluate the edited code using `M-x eval-buffer`, `M-x eval-defun`, or a similar command, or just restart Emacs to pick up your changes.
+* When you are satisfied with your changes, use [Magit] or just Git directly in order to commit and possibly push them.
+I suggest using [Forge] to create pull requests directly from Emacs, with Magit integration.

 ### Integration with other packages
 #### Integration with `use-package`